ejs-ejs/AutoLISP/README.md

 # AutoLISP
-My AutiLISP stuff, I use and develop randomly
+My AutoLISP stuff, I use and develop randomly